ShopBase Developers

 Debug apps with Postman

-Postman is an application that lets you send HTTP requests to ShopBase API endpoints.
+is an application that lets you send HTTP requests to ShopBase API endpoints.
 It can be a useful tool for getting started with the ShopBase API or for debugging your apps.

 Get your ShopBase API credentials

-To make authorized requests to the ShopBase API from Postman, you need to generate private API credentials
+To make authorized requests to the ShopBase API from Postman, you need to

 The scopes you grant when generating your API credentials will give Postman the equivalent permissions.
 Proceed with caution when granting write access.